supervisely-ecosystem/import-mot-format/README.md

 Current version of application supports only `gt` file annotations.

 After application execution, `mot_video` project will be created in your workspace.
-New Supervisely project will contain only one class: `pedestrian` with shape `Rectangle`.
+New Supervisely project could contain any number of classes: e.g. `MOT{15,16,17,20}` datasets will contain only `pedestrian` class with shape `Rectangle`(due to the fact that only objects of the pedestrian class are labelled in source datasets).
 Also new project will contain `None` type tag with name `ignore_conf`.
 Tag indicates that you do not need to take into account this figure in the current frame for evaluating.
 More about MOT format and `conf` value you can read [here](https://motchallenge.net/instructions/).